Chloride

 High chloride (hyperchloridemia)

-- Anticonvulsant medication: The ion-selective electrode used to measure chloride is, unfortunately, not specific for chloride.
-It also detects other anions, such as bromide, and measures them as “chloride”.
+• Bromide medication: The ion-selective electrode used to measure chloride is, unfortunately, not specific for chloride.
+It also detects other halides of similar chemical composition to chloride, such as bromide, and measures them as “chloride”.
 Thus, chloride concentrations measured by potentiometry (direct or indirect) will be falsely increased in animals on bromide medication for seizures.
-In these settings, we measure chloride using flame photometry, which provides more accurate chloride measurements.
-We have noticed a similar artifact in dogs on zonisamide therapy for seizures.
-The sodium concentration is unaffected and the anion gap in such cases is usually low, which is a clue as to the presence of an error in measurement of the analytes that are used to calculate the anion gap (sodium, potassium, bicarbonate, and chloride).
+Flame photometry would provide a more accurate measurement of chloride concentrations under this setting, however the equipment used to perform electrolyte measurements with flame photometry is not used in most laboratories.
+In these cases, the sodium concentration is unaffected and the anion gap in such cases is usually low, which is a clue as to the presence of an error in measurement of the analytes that are used to calculate the anion gap (sodium, potassium, bicarbonate, and chloride).

-- Primary normal anion gap (hyperchloremic) metabolic acidosis: This acid-base disturbance is due to
+• Primary strong ion or normal anion gap (hyperchloremic) metabolic acidosis: This acid-base disturbance is due to

-- Compensatory metabolic acidosis to a primary respiratory alkalosis (hypocapnea or hyperventilation): This compensatory response is associated with loss of bicarbonate (filtered via the glomerulus and actively excreted by type B intercalated cells in the distal tubules) with corresponding retention of a chloride-containing acid by the kidney.
+• Compensatory strong ion metabolic acidosis to a primary respiratory alkalosis (hypocapnea or hyperventilation): This compensatory response is associated with loss of bicarbonate (filtered via the glomerulus and actively excreted by type B intercalated cells in the distal tubules) with corresponding retention of a chloride-containing acid by the kidney.

 Low chloride (hypochloremia)